How Does Secure Socket Layer (SSL or TLS) Work?

 So, let’s see how SSL actually works for securing your communications over the Internet.
 Before the communications occur, the following takes place:

 - A company wishes to secure communications to their web server company.com.

-- They create a public and private key for company.com (this is also known as as “SSL Certificate“).
+- They create a public and private key for company.com (this is also known as an “SSL Certificate“).

 - They go to a trusted third party company such as Thawte or Verisign: Thawte makes the company prove its identity and right to use the company.com domain.
-This usually involves a lot of paperwork and paying a hefty fee.
+This usually involves a some paperwork and a fee.

 - Once the verification is complete, Thawte gives the company a new public key that has some additional information in it.
-This information is the certification from Thawte that this public key is for the company and company.com and that this is verified by Thawte.
+This information is the certification from Thawte that this public key is for the company and company.com, that this has been verified by Thawte, and that this is valid for a certain period of time.
 This certification information is encrypted using Thawte’s own private key… we will see why below.

 Then, when Jason wishes to communicate with the company at company.com,

-- Jason makes a connection to company.com with its computer (e.g. from his web browser if this is a web site).
+- Jason makes a connection to company.com from his computer (e.g. from his web browser if this is a web site).
 This connection is made to a special “port” (address) on company.com that is set up for SSL communications only (alternately, Jason could connect to a non-secure port and the initiate a secure connection after the fact … see SSL vs TLS – what’s the difference).

-- Jason connects to company.com on its SSL-secured port, the company sends back its public key (and some other information, like what Ciphers it supports).
+- Jason connects to company.com on its SSL-secured port, indicating that he wants a secure connection and specifying what level of SSL security he knows how to use (e.g. what versions and Ciphers his programs can use), the company sends back its public key (and some other information, like what Ciphers will actually be used).

 - Jason gets the public key and decides if it is “OK”…

 - If the public key has expired, this could be a problem (these are only valid for a certain number of years before they have to be re-verified)